 On the way out the kids stopped to sit in rocking chairs in the back porch and had there been more available (a couple were already occupied), it would have been wonderful to sit there all afternoon, just rocking and taking in the view.
 Instead, we called it a day and made our way back home.

 River Farm is located at 7931 East Boulevard Drive in Alexandria.
 It’s open from 9am – 5pm Monday through Friday all year, and 9am – 1pm on Saturday from April through September.
-Hours will actually be extended this weekend for a special event: The Spring Garden Market will take place April 12-14.
-While Thursday is for members only, the Market will be open to the public on Friday 9am – 6pm and Saturday 9am – 3pm.
+Admission is free, but donations are always appreciated.